-Our supported living services offer an independent lifestyle within the community, but with help from our support workers to do the things you may be struggling to cope with on your own.
+Our Supported Living homes offers an independent lifestyle within the community, but with help from our experienced and skilled team members supporting you to do the things you may be struggling to cope with on your own.
 This could be anything from helping you to get out of bed, getting to the shops, managing housework or keeping on top of your finances and personal care.

 With over 180 supported living services around England and Wales, designed to support adults with learning disabilities, autism and associated conditions, we can help your find the perfect accommodation and support for you or those you care for.